 Answer these questions to understand if you're making a good choice.

-What is the Company's Value?
+What Is the Company's Value?

 Is the Company Buying Back Its Stock?

-What Are Your Reasons for Investing in the Company?
+What Are Your Reasons for Investing?

 Emotion leads to speculation rather than intelligent investing.
-You have to remove your feelings from the equation and select your investments based on the cold, hard data.
-This requires patience and the willingness to walk away from a potential stock position if it does not appear to be fairly valued or undervalued.
+Remove your feelings from the equation and select your investments based on the cold, hard data.
+Your goal should be capital appreciation and healthy dividend payments.
+This requires patience and the willingness to walk away from a potential stock position if it doesn't appear to be fairly valued or undervalued.

-Are You Willing to Own the Stock for 10, 15, or 25+ Years?
+Be Willing to Own the Stock for 10 to 25+ Years

-The guaranteed way to success has historically been to select a great company, pay as little as possible for the initial stake, begin a dollar cost averaging program, reinvest the dividends and leave the position alone for several decades.
+The guaranteed way to success has historically been to select a great company, pay as little as possible for the initial stake, begin a dollar cost averaging program, reinvest the dividends, and leave the position alone for several decades.